 Bri-Chem, through its steel pipe division, is a wholesale distributor for steel pipe, tubular products and casing.
 The division primarily services the oil and natural gas, construction, mechanical and industrial markets in Western Canada and Eastern United States.
-Bri-Chem sells over 2,000 steel products ranging in various lengths and diameters of carbon steel welded pipe, carbon steel seamless pipe and stainless steel pipe.
-The Company's superior vendor relationships have provided access to hard to find products and increased market share in a competitive industry.
+Bri-Chem is one of only two companies in North America that can manufacture and supply large diameter seamless steel pipe for the energy industry.
+The Company's superior vendor relationships have provided access too hard to find products and increased market share in a competitive industry.

-Bri-Chem manages its steel product inventory through one warehouse in Edmonton, Alberta, which is the primary stock location for steel pipe in North America and also maintains a stock facility in Houston, Texas, which allows the Company to service major pipe distributors throughout the Eastern and Mid-Western USA.
+Bri-Chem manages its steel product inventory through one warehouse in Edmonton, Alberta, which is the primary stock location for steel pipe in North America and also maintains a minimal stock facility in Houston, Texas, which allows the Company to service major pipe distributors throughout the Eastern and Mid-Western USA.
 Bri-Chem's broad base of steel pipe are primarily used in the oil and gas industry, however the Company does distribute steel pipe to non-oilfield related industries such as construction, industrial and mining.